Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 current.Add (INT); // causes failure
 TDF_Label attach = INT->Label();
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Note.
+There is an exception from this rule for some sub-set of Standard attributes.
+See for details chapter 6.Standard Attributes.

 @subsubsection occt_ocaf_3_5_4 Testing the attachment to a label

 You can test whether an attribute is attached to a label or not by using *TDF_Attribute::IsA* with the GUID of the attribute as an argument.
 In the example below, you test whether the current label has an integer attribute, and then, if that is so, how many attributes are attached to it. *TDataStd_Integer::GetID* provides the GUID argument needed by the method IsAttribute.